ndronos/c-nomorph/is-Punk-Rock/README.md

 The star on the declaration (int *) indicates that we are declaring a pointer to a location.

+Memory is a finite resource, so indiscriminate use will eventually cause the sort out-of-memory errors that have bothered us all at one time or another.
+Free memory back to the system via `free` function; e.g.:

+    `free(intspace)`

+Or just wait until the end of the program, when the operating system deallocates all memory used by your program for you.

 (Klemens, 2015) C 101 pp. 358-359